KatrinaCloyd/lab-11-pokecatcher/README.md

             C -redirect to main page

 --Chart Day--
-    -get cart guts from chart.js
+    X-get cart guts from chart.js
-    -function to get names
+    X-function to get names
-        -will have to find by id to get name like rencer chart row -take in array of objects return array of srings -function to get caught count for each
+        X-will have to find by id to get name like rencer chart row X-take in array of objects return array of srings X-TEST
+    -function to get caught count for each
         -take in array of objects return array of numbers -function to get seen count for each